Corporate Governance - Code of Business Conduct and Ethics

 Many employees regularly use business expense accounts, which must be documented and recorded accurately.
 If you are not sure whether a certain expense is legitimate, ask your manager or supervisor or the Company’s Controller.

-The Company’s books, records, accounts and financial statements are used and relied upon to create reports for management, stockholders, creditors, governmental agencies and others.
+The Company’s books, records, accounts and financial statements are used and relied upon to create reports for management, stockholders, independent auditors, creditors, governmental agencies and others.
 For example, the Company relies upon accounting and other corporate records in preparing periodic and current reports that are required to be filed with the SEC in the United States.
 These reports must provide accurate and timely disclosure and fairly present the Company’s corporate structure and its financial condition and results of operations.
 Accordingly, the Company’s books, records and accounts must be maintained in reasonable detail, must appropriately reflect the Company’s transactions and must conform both to applicable legal requirements and to the Company’s system of internal controls.
 In furtherance of the foregoing, each director, officer and employee will (i) not take or authorize any action that would cause the Company’s financial records or disclosure to fail to comply with generally accepted accounting principles, the rules and regulations of the SEC (or equivalent non-U.S. government agencies) or other applicable laws; (ii) cooperate and provide any information necessary or appropriate to help ensure the Company’s books, records, accounts and financial statements, as well as the Company’s filings with the SEC, are accurate and complete; and (iii) not take or authorize any action to fraudulently induce, manipulate or mislead the Company’s independent public accountants or other advisers.

 Business records and communications often become public, and we should avoid exaggeration, derogatory remarks, guesswork or inappropriate characterizations of people and companies that can be misunderstood.
 This applies equally to emails, voicemails, text messages, internal memos and formal reports.
 Records should always be retained or destroyed according to the Company’s record retention policies.
 In accordance with those policies, in the event of litigation or governmental investigation please consult the Company’s General Counsel.